 The Ultimate 10 Week USMLE Step 1 Study Schedule Download the Schedule HERE So you’re in med school and 10-weeks away from taking the USMLE Step 1 huh?
 Don’t panic, you still have some time!
 The thing you need now is a realistic study schedule that you can […]

 Having scored a 272 on Step 1 of the USMLE, I have often been asked “how in the world did you do THAT?!”.
 This post is an attempt to summarize what I believe were key steps in making that happen.

 Flashcards are best used as a supplementary study aid, where they support knowledge retention from other core resources.
 For students preparing for USMLE Step 1, these core resources can vary, but often UWorld, First Aid and Pathoma are among the most widely used.

 If you haven’t already heard of the Brosencephalon (Bros) deck, it’s time to get acquainted!
 Bros is one of several popular pre-made flashcard decks

 When it comes to studying for the USMLE, it’s worth learning how to make proper flashcards up front.
 While there are many different USMLE..

 Zanki (if you don’t already know) is a very popular flashcard deck option for students studying for USMLE Step 1.
 If you’re at the beginning of your dedicated study period and haven’t selected a flashcard resource yet, we strongly advise you to check out our flashcard resource reviews to help you […]

-You’re 6 weeks away from test day and it’s time to get serious.
+6 Week Step 1 Study Schedule – Free Download You’re 6 weeks away from the USMLE Step 1 test day and it’s time to get serious.
 Very serious.
-Hopefully up until this point you have already gotten involved and familiar with USMLE Step 1 material and test structure.
-Maybe you’ve gone through First Aid, gotten started with UWorld questions, or started using a […]
+Hopefully up until this point you have already gotten involved and familiar with Step 1 material, test structure or consulted with a […]